 In their New York Times bestseller, Switch, Dan and Chip Heath discuss why change is difficult and how to overcome obstacles to change.
-It’s a great book filled with loads of stories how ordinary people (like you and me) helped to make change possible for organizations, communities and the world.
+It's a great book filled with loads of stories about how ordinary people (like you and me) helped to make change possible for organizations, communities, and the world.

 When I was first trying to get a hold of my spiraling debt I couldn't seem to get any traction.
 I just kept spinning my wheels.
 My spending habits were out-of-control and had no direction.
 I wasn't making enough money to pay basic necessities and had no plan going forward.
 In a nutshell – I was a riderless elephant.